OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/1-Complete-List-of-OSINT-Web-Resources.md

 - [InTheSky](https://in-the-sky.org/ngc3d.php)
   An interactive 3D map of the universe.
 - [MoonCalc](https://www.mooncalc.org/)
   Shows the motion of the Moon and Moon phase for a particular day at a particular location.
+Also offers a [free API](https://auroraforecast.space/#api).

 ## **Visualization**